 the Installation Successful window, click

 An IQ Bot icon is created on the desktop.

 If you encounter an error in launching IQ Bot, you might have to restart the Automation Anywhere Control Room Reverse Proxy and the Automation Anywhere Cognitive Console services.

 - For the Control Room, set the cluster.properties file as required based on the release version..

-Verify that IQ Bot is installed and ensure the IQ Bot services are running using the healthcheck APIs: Post-installation checklist
+Verify that IQ Bot is installed, ensure the IQ Bot services are running using the healthcheck APIs, and register IQ Bot with Control Room.
+Post-installation checklist